W. Harry Davis: Early years

 Davis was the son of Elizabeth Jackson, known as Libby, and Lee Davis, a Winnebago Dakota Sioux who played catcher for the Kansas City Monarchs of Negro league baseball.
 They lived in north Minneapolis, in a poor neighborhood near 6th and Lyndale Avenues North called the Hellhole, known for prostitution, drinking, and gambling.
 Later the area was covered by the junction of Olson Memorial Highway and Interstate 94.

 Davis was paralyzed from the waist down by polio at the age of two or three until about the age of five.
 His mother had learned a polio treatment from an ancestor who was a doctor on a plantation in Virginia.
 She helped to free Davis from his illness through massage and warm water wraps, applying an iron to keep the wraps warm.
 Davis was the first African-American student at Michael Dowling School for Crippled Children.
 He was not allowed treatment at Shriners Hospital, but he received a great deal of help at the school from a visiting doctor from City Hospital.
 Later Elizabeth Kenny, an Australian nurse who joined the City Hospital staff in 1940, would found the Sister Kenny Rehabilitation Institute in Minneapolis and provide treatment and physical therapy similar to that used by Davis's mother.

 While growing up Davis was known as Little Pops.
-His second home was the Phyllis Wheatley settlement house.
+His second home was the Phyllis Wheatley Settlement House.
 Its director Gertrude Brown gave the area's children continuing education in a safe place to go after school.
 Davis must have gotten into trouble at some point as it was a juvenile parole officer who suggested he attend Phyllis Wheatley.
 There with his friends, Davis learned boxing, etiquette, and Robert's Rules of Order.
 They met Chick Webb and danced to Duke Ellington and Count Basie who stayed there on tours to the Orpheum Theatre.
 In 1941, he graduated from North High School where he lettered in and won a city championship in boxing.
 Davis attended the University of Minnesota and later in life received an honorary doctorate in law from Macalester College.

 Davis and his wife, Charlotte, a community leader, were married for 61 years.
 They had four children, Rita Lyell, Harry Jr., Richard, and Evan.

 Career

 Golden Gloves boxing

-Phyllis Wheatley taught amateur boxxing as exercise and a fun sport, as well as to discourage street fighting, and as a form of self-defense.
+Phyllis Wheatley taught amateur boxing as exercise and a fun sport, as well as to discourage street fighting, and as a form of self-defense.
 Davis founded the center's competitive boxing program during the 1940s, coached basketball, football, and baseball, and served on the center's board of directors for thirty years.
 Between 1945 and 1960, Phyllis Wheatley won most of the boxing championships for the upper Midwest region that included Minnesota, North Dakota, South Dakota, and Wisconsin.